 The Lempuyang Temple complex is composed of seven sanctuaries that offer great views of Mount Agung and the skies.
 Many travelers recommend visiting the temple during sunrise or before sunset to see how the light splendidly illuminates the surroundings.

 The Lempuyang Temple doesn’t charge an entrance fee.
-However, a representative may ask for a donation for maintaining the complex.
+However, a representative may ask for a donation to maintain the complex.

 For a hassle-free trip, you may get a Lempuyang Temple tour package.
 This costs almost Rp150,000 or a little over ₱500.